Discover Romania : Fine arts (Painting / Sculpture / Street art / Photo)

 From religious painting to modernity

 As elsewhere in Europe, the plastic arts have long been linked to religion.
 Until the 18th century, two traditions prevailed in Romania: Byzantine and Western.
 For centuries, church walls were covered with paintings, and famous artists pushed the art of the icon to its highest level.
-The wall paintings in the princely church of Curtea de Argeș (1366) bear witness to a strong Byzantine tradition.
-The best-known were painted two centuries later, on the walls of countless monasteries in Bucovina.
+The murals of the princely court of Curtea de Argeș (1366) bear witness to a strong Byzantine tradition.
+The best-known were painted two centuries later, on the walls of countless monasteries in Bukovina.
 These harmonious, refined compositions are true masterpieces.
 But the work that most closely adheres to Orthodox traditions, while at the same time incorporating some Romanian particularities, is the illuminated Tetraevangile by Gavril Uric (14th-15th centuries), produced in 1429.

 Sculpture, the nation of the monumental

 Between the wars, a new generation of Romanian artists emerged.
 Among them were painters Lucian Grigorescu (1894-1965), Gheorghe Petrașcu (1872-1949), Nicolae Tonitza (1886-1940), avant-gardist Victor Brauner (1903-1966) and Matisse's friend Theodor Pallady (1871-1956).
 Despite the censorship and strict art regulations imposed by the Communist regime, some artists managed to adapt and make a name for themselves.
 Such was the case of sculptor Ion Jalea (1887-1983).
 In the 1970s, art, provided it met certain standards, was even strongly encouraged by the authorities, notably through the "sculpture camps", annual open-air sculpture competitions.
-The results can still be seen today, sometimes in the open air, as in Măgura (see "Munténie - Buzău region"), Arcuș or Buteni.
+The results can still be seen today, sometimes in the middle of nature as in Măgura, Arcuș or Buteni.

 Contemporary art under the influence of modernity

 Bucharest is the place to be if you want to get to grips with contemporary art in Romania.
 The National Museum of Contemporary Art recently opened its doors in a new glass wing of the Parliament building, considered one of the largest administrative buildings in the world!
 It features the talented Aurel Vlad (b.
-1954), author of Cortège des sacrifiés, a group of statues in the courtyard of the Sighetu Marmației Memorial.
+1954), author of Cortège des sacrifiés, a group of statues in the courtyard of the Sighetu Marmației Memorial to the Victims of Communism.

 More recently, a young painter has made a name for himself on the national scene.
 The dark canvases of Victor Man (b.
 1974) follow in the footsteps of 18th-century landscape painting and the use of the black mirror, or miroir de Claude.
 This small convex mirror, tinted with a dark color, usually lampblack, enabled the painter to isolate the subject from its surroundings, while neutralizing the colors.
 In this way, he could more easily determine a frame and more accurately appreciate the different tonal values (contrasts).
 Victor Man took up this process again, not for its original function, but for the quality it brought to his subject.
 He thus paints dark portraits, with cold, muted colors in dominant shades of blue and green.
 The Cluj-born artist is one of Romania's best-known contemporary visual artists, and represented his country at the 2007 Venice Biennale alongside Cristi Pogacean (b.
 1980), Mona Vatamanu (b.
 1968) and Florin Tudor (b.
 1974).
 In 2014, he was named Deutsche Bank Artist of the Year, an award that led to an exhibition at Berlin's DB Kunsthalle the same year, and which subsequently traveled across Europe, including to Warsaw.